The guide is intended for system administrators and developers who want to try, customize or develop with InvenioRDM on their local machine.

 pip install invenio-cli

-Do read the system requirements section.
+Please do read the system requirements section!
 There's important information related to supported versions.

 invenio-cli check-requirements --development

 <version> with the version you want to install:

 invenio-cli init rdm -c <version> # e.g: invenio-cli init rdm -c v9.1

 You will be asked several questions.
 If in doubt, choose the default.